stefanbschneider/stefanbschneider.github.io/_pages/research.md

 ### RealVNF: Improved coordination of chained VNFs under realistic conditions (Software Campus)

- "Software Campus trains and professionally develops tomorrow's senior IT executives while opening up excellent career prospects to young IT experts in Germany.
+ "[Software Campus](https://www.softwarecampus.de/en/) trains and professionally develops tomorrow's senior IT executives while opening up excellent career prospects to young IT experts in Germany.
 Software Campus combines scientific leading-edge research with hands-on management practice into an entirely new and innovative concept."

 In collaboration with Huawei, the project "RealVNF" investigates means to improve coordination (i.e., scaling, placement, resource allocation, scheduling, routing) of chained virtual network functions (VNFs) under realistic conditions.
 RealVNF addresses real-world challenges such as scalability issues, failures, etc. using a modern, agile approach and leveraging state-of-the-art techniques such as deep reinforcement learning.

 ## Research topics

+Most of my research focuses on automated, optimized coordination or management of network services in network function virtualization (NFV) and distributed cloud computing.
+In my research, I consider the whole lifecycle from specification of services, their orchestration, and their evaluation.

 ### Specification of network services